Learn how to decoupage and paint a thrift store plate. It’s quick, easy and budget-friendly. A home decor craft can’t get any better than that!

 Painting with chalk paint provides good coverage, so it worked wonderfully covering up all the plate defects.

 I made a Valentine’s Day free printable to cover up the faded design.
 If you’re interested, you’ll find the free download in this post.

 - laser printer

-As an Amazon affiliate, I earn a small commission on qualifying purchases at no additional costs to you.
+As an Amazon associate, I earn on qualifying purchases at no additional costs to you.